-For the most part, the same illustrations are used with each language.
+For the most part, the same illustrations are used for each language, and most of the time each level for each language follows a similar plan.
 However, the sequence of sentences and some of the illustrations are specific to the language.
 All ages should start with Level 1.
 Lessons begin with words and short phrases whose meaning is obvious from the pictures.
 Translations are not given.
 If the student is in doubt, repetition of a word in another picture will likely clear things up.
 Sentences gradually become more complex as do the pictures.
 Pronunciation is very clear.

 Basic Structures and Grammar Enhancements

-It should be sufficient for children in the early elementary grades to work through either the picture books and CDs or online coursework.
+It should be sufficient for children in the early elementary grades to work through the online coursework.
 Older students need exposure to written forms of the language and its grammar.
 The Basic Structures and Grammar Enhancement programs from The Learnables add these elements.

-Basic Structures books include pictures with phrases or sentences plus a very few reading and writing activities without pictures.
+Basic Structures include pictures with phrases or sentences plus a very few reading and writing activities without pictures.
 The primary goal with Basic Structures is learning to read the language rather than learning to write it.
-Vocabulary in each Basic Structures program is very similar to that of the corresponding picture book program.
+Vocabulary in each Basic Structures program is very similar to that of the corresponding picture-based program.
 Students listen to the pronunciations, read the phrases and sentences, and sometimes do matching, fill-in-the-blank, or similar written exercises.
-These can be done on separate paper so you are able to reuse the same book with more than one child.
-However, additional books are available without CDs if you need them.
+(The fourth level for French uses a different format that includes paragraphs with pictures.)
 Basic Structures might be used with students from about fourth grade and up.
 Junior high and high school students definitely should use Basic Structures after completing each level of The Learnables picture books.

-Grammar is not taught directly within either the picture books or Basic Structures programs, but students do acquire practical grammatical knowledge from actually using the language.
+Grammar is not taught directly within either the picture-based lessons or Basic Structures programs, but students do acquire practical grammatical knowledge from actually using the language.
 At elementary levels, this does not present a problem as it does for high school where students are expected to study the grammar of whatever foreign language they are learning.
 This is where Grammar Enhancements come in.

-Grammar Enhancement programs are available for Spanish, French and German.
-Each Grammar Enhancement set includes a book and four CDs or a computer version for Spanish or French ($75 each for either version).
-These are designed to be used after completion of Level 1 of a language, both the picture book program and Basic Structures.
-Thus, you could have young children work through only the picture book, intermediate children adding Basic Structures, and teens continuing through Grammar Enhancement.
+Grammar Enhancement programs for Spanish, French, and German are included at the appropriate points within the subscription packages.
+Each Grammar Enhancement set includes a book and audio files.
+These are designed to be used after completion of Level 1 of a language, both the picture-based lessons and Basic Structures.
+Thus, you could have young children work through only the picture-based lessons, intermediate children then add Basic Structures, and teens continue through Grammar Enhancement.
 Alternatively, you could have students complete both Levels 1 and 2 before tackling Grammar Enhancement.

-The publisher sells a package of Grammar Enhancement with Level 2 materials, suggesting it be used at the beginning of Level 2.
-However, if you are trying to create something comparable to a typical first-year high school language course, Grammar Enhancement is essential alongside the Level 1 resources.
+If you are trying to create something comparable to a typical first-year high school language course, Grammar Enhancement is essential alongside the Level 1 resources.
 Grammar Enhancement uses vocabulary from Level 1 and adds a great deal more.
-For example, in the Spanish course, the preterit tense is introduced in Grammar Enhancement but not in the other Level 1 books.
+For example, in the Spanish course, the preterit tense is introduced in Grammar Enhancement but not in the other Level 1 resources.
 Yet, the preterit tense is typically taught in a first-year course.
 However, the order of teaching grammatical structures differs in immersion programs from grammar programs.
 In the end, students in an immersion program know not only the grammar but how the grammar is used in sentences to enable them to talk automatically without reference to grammar, just as we speak English.

 Grammatically, Grammar Enhancement focuses on prepositions, pronouns, plurals, and verbs.
-The second-year Basic Structures books continue teaching grammatical forms.
-Should a student wish to become fluent, there are advanced books in German and Spanish that cover all of the advanced grammar concepts in context with a sufficiently large vocabulary.
-The Grammar Enhancement book contains the words from the CDs as well as pictures, but no instruction is given in English and no grammar rules are provided.
+The second course of Basic Structures continues teaching grammatical forms.
+The Grammar Enhancement contains the words from the audio files as well as pictures, but no instruction is given in English and no grammar rules are provided.
 Instead, many examples are given so students learn the sometimes subtle distinctions as they look for patterns and listen to the correct usage.
 This method might be more effective for some students than traditional instruction about grammar rules.

 None of the components requires any significant amount of writing, and there is no built-in requirement that students actually speak the language, although this is likely to happen naturally.
 If students really intend to learn to speak the language, there is really no substitute for immersion where the student listens to and converses with native language speakers.